 The Company issued Bonds at the Luxembourg Stock Exchange on December 4, 2013 for an amount of EUR 275 million with a fixed interest rate of 4.5%.
-The Bonds mature ten years from the issue date at their nominal value.
-The Bonds are valued at amortized cost.
+These Bonds mature ten years from the issue date at their nominal value.
+These Bonds are valued at amortized cost.
 As the costs related to the Bonds were reimbursed under the IBLA, these were not taken into account determining the Bond value.

-The Company issued Bonds at the Luxembourg Stock Exchange on March 3, 2016 for an amount of EUR 75 million with a fixed interest rate of 3.5%.
-The Bonds mature fifteen years from the issue date at their nominal value.
-The Bonds are valued at amortized cost.
+In accordance with the terms and conditions of the Bonds, the December 2023 Bonds were early redeemed in full on November 14, 2022.

 The Company issued Bonds at the Luxembourg Stock Exchange on April 11, 2017 for an amount of EUR 300 million with a fixed interest rate of 1.375%.
-The Bonds mature eight years from the issue date at their nominal value.
-The Bonds are valued at amortized cost.
+These Bonds mature eight years from the issue date at their nominal value.
+These Bonds are valued at amortized cost.

 The Company issued Bonds at the Luxembourg Stock Exchange on April 11, 2017 for an amount of EUR 300 million with a fixed interest rate of 2.25%.
+These Bonds mature twelve years from the issue date at their nominal value.
+These Bonds are valued at amortized cost.

-The Bonds mature twelve years from the issue date at their nominal value.
-The Bonds are valued at amortized cost.
+The Company issued Bonds at the Luxembourg Stock Exchange on March 3, 2016 for an amount of EUR 75 million with a fixed interest rate of 3.5%.
+These Bonds mature fifteen years from the issue date at their nominal value.
+These Bonds are valued at amortized cost.

-Taxes [7]
+Taxes payable [8]

-Taxes relate to Corporate Income Tax (CIT) and Value Added Tax (VAT).
+Taxes payable relates to Value Added Tax (VAT).